-Does your railway track lie flat on it’s baseboard?
+Does your railway track lie flat on its landscape?
 If you answered yes, your model railway is wrong.

 Okay, let’s clarify that.

-Landscapes aren’t flat and if you follow any railway line for even a short distance you’ll quickly notice that the railway cuts through hills or is raised up on embankments to keep the track level as the surrounding landscape rises and falls.
+Landscapes aren’t flat and if you follow any railway line for even a short distance you’ll quickly notice that the railway cuts through hills or is raised up on embankments, which I’ve written about here, to keep the track level as the surrounding landscape rises and falls.

-What’s needed is to make the ground under and around the track rise and fall with cuttings and embankments to make it look just like real railways even though it’s actually sitting on a flat surface of your baseboard.
+What’s needed is to make the ground under and around the track rise and fall running through cuttings and embankments to make it look just like real railways even though it’s actually sitting on a flat surface of your baseboard.

-I’ll cover embankments in a future article, for now let’s see how to make cuttings in 5 easy steps.
+I wrote in depth about embankments on the previous link so for now let’s see how to make cuttings in 5 easy steps.

 1) Lay The Track